keep-starknet-strange/raito/README.md

 ## Overview

-Shinigami-consensus is a zero-knowledge Bitcoin client implemented in Cairo.
+Shinigami is a zero-knowledge Bitcoin client implemented in Cairo.
 It aims to provide trustless validation of the Bitcoin blockchain through STARK proof verification.
 It is heavily inspired by [ZeroSync](https://github.com/ZeroSync/ZeroSync) project.

 > **Disclaimer:** This project is in the early stages of development and should not be used in production.
 It will evolve rapidly, expect breaking changes.